ekanshsareen/ekanshsareen.github.io/_pages/cv.md

 Service and leadership
 ======

-<b>Public Secretary, IEEE Signal Processing Society Delhi Chapter | Dec 2019-Present</b> <br>
+<b>Public Secretary, IEEE Signal Processing Society Delhi Chapter | Dec 2019 - Present</b> <br>
-  As Public Secretary of IEEE SPS Delhi Chapter, I have assisted in organizing multiple distinguished lectures,summer schools, technical talks and membership-drive events
+  As Public Secretary of IEEE SPS Delhi Chapter, I have assisted in organizing multiple distinguished lectures, summer schools, technical talks and membership-drive events

-<b>Research Mentor, SBILab IIITD | 2019-Present </b> <br>
+<b>Research Mentor, SBILab IIITD | 2019 - Present </b> <br>
-  Being a senior researcher at SBILab, I have mentored and trained 4 undergraduate researchers, 2 internationalvisitors and 2 research interns in EEG signal processing and analysis
+  Being a senior researcher at SBILab, I have mentored and trained 4 undergraduate researchers, 2 international visitors and 2 research interns in EEG signal processing and analysis

-  <b>Organizer, Summer School on EEG Analysis and Allied Technologies | SBILab-IIITD July 2019 </b> <br>
+  <b>Organizer, Summer School on EEG Analysis and Allied Technologies Organized by SBILab-IIITD | July 2019 </b> <br>
-  As the lead organizer from SBILab-IIITD, I assisted in organizing a 5-day summer school to promote researchin EEG analysis among researchers with background in signal processing, computer science, and neuroscience
+  As the lead organizer from SBILab-IIITD, I assisted in organizing a 5-day summer school to promote research in EEG analysis among researchers with background in signal processing, computer science, and neuroscience

-  <b>Mentor, IIITD Student Mentorship Program | Fall 2018–Spring 2020</b> <br>
+  <b>Mentor, IIITD Student Mentorship Program | Aug.
+2018 – March 2020</b> <br>
-  IIITD Student Mentorship program enrolls senior students to assist freshmen/sophomore year students inadjusting to the college environment on academic and personal grounds
+  IIITD Student Mentorship program enrolls senior students to assist freshmen/sophomore year students in adjusting to the college environment on academic and personal grounds